 * ThatOneBoss: The God King is an intentional example of this trope.
 His lethal powers cause the entire storyline.
 He starts at level fifty when the player is level one.
 Every time the player beats him, he goes up another fifty levels.

-** The sequel has a few of these, naturally, though the one that takes the cake is the Bog Giant, the tree trunk horror with the Vile Blade stuck in it that comes with the "Vault of Tears" expansion - thankfully, you can restart the fight if you die like a regular encounter.
+** The sequel has a few of these, naturally, though the one that takes the cake is the Bog Giant, the tree trunk horror with the Vile Blade stuck in it that comes with the "Vault of Tears" expansion -- thankfully, you can restart the fight if you die like a regular encounter.
 But it is horrifyingly fast for something so huge (you will need to get used to its speed to dodge and parry properly), has new attacks that can catch you off-guard, and when felled, it goes OneWingedAngel and transforms into the Moss Golem, a Monstrosity that will give you a hard time even if you mastered fighting the first form.
-Your reward?
-A sword that rivals the Infinity Blade in attack power.
+Buffs used in the first battle will disappear at the subsequent battle and ''there is no break between them''.
+However, you will be rewarded with a sword that rivals the Infinity Blade in attack power after that.

 * UnfortunateImplications: Oh, those poor wives/mothers/daughters of the Warrior character.